rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 ## 5.27.31 Names of distributors containing grammatically inseparable place names or dates

 <a name="5.27.31.1">5.27.31.1</a> If the Name of distributor contains grammatically inseparable statements relating to [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/), transcribe them as part of the Name of distributor.
-Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) in square brackets in the appropriate element.
+Supply the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) or [Date of distribution](/DCRMR/ppdm/Date-of-distribution/) in square brackets in the appropriate element.

 >Example:
 >Place of distribution: <CITE>[London]</CITE>